Oxford Stadium: 1990s

-The recent success had made Oxford one of the leading provincial tracks in the UK and the first ever Derby success came in 1994 when Ringa Hustle trained by Tony Meek won the 1994 English Greyhound Derby.
+The recent success had made Oxford one of the leading tracks in the UK outside its major conurbations and the first ever Derby success came in 1994 when Ringa Hustle trained by Tony Meek won the 1994 English Greyhound Derby.
 Kind of Magic won the 1993 Scurry Gold Cup for Litzi Miller who herself would win eight trainers titles.

 However, as the 90s progressed Northern Sports parent company Hawkins of Harrow were beginning to suffer from the recession that was affecting their other business interests in construction and garden centres and in 1995 Hawkins of Harrow called in the receivers and Oxford was made a going concern.
 The stadium attracted a list of potential buyers but it was Donald Joyce a former member of SOS who purchased the stadium in 1996 and then sold it on for a considerable profit to the Greyhound Racing Association (GRA) in 1999.

-2000-2012
+2000–2012

 The GRA made immediate changes with a new multimillion-pound extension completed during 2000.
 The old supporters club had been demolished making way for an extension to the grandstand restaurant and addition of three large executive suites.
 In addition there was a new racing surface and Swaffham hare system costing a further £130,000.
 The circumference of the track remained at 395 metres, with race distances of 250, 450, 595, 645 and 845 metres.

 A classic race called the Cesarewitch switched to Oxford from Catford in 2001 and the major competitions were screened live on SKY television.
 Angie Kibble won six trainers titles and traditional boxing day meetings continued to draw in a capacity attendance from the local population.
 The stadium continued to be frequented by the famous which included Ant & Dec, Zara Phillips and Vinnie Jones.

-Closure 2012-2020
+Closure 2012–2020

 The closure of the stadium was sealed when GRA's parent company Wembley plc was broken apart and GRA were subject to a takeover by Risk Capital Partners with development partner Galliard Homes in 2005 for £52.4m.
 Plans for 150 houses and 75 flats were mooted but the council publicly stated they were in favour of keeping the site for leisure use.
 The racing continued for seven years until the GRA closed the stadium; the last greyhound meeting was held on 29 December 2012 in front of a capacity crowd, with the last winner being Moorstown Mystiq, trained by Richard Baker.

-Reopening
+2022–present

-The stadium reopened on Wednesday 13 April 2022 with a speedway meeting.
+The stadium reopened (on a 10-year lease, under Kevin Boothby) on Wednesday 13 April 2022 with a speedway meeting.
 Greyhound racing recommenced on Friday 2 September 2022.
+The stadium took on the Hunt Cup competition in 2023.